philipl/pidgin-indicator/README.md

 but not in exactly the same way.

-* The 'smart' click behaviour that either shows the buddy list or unread messages is now activated by a middle-click.
+* The 'smart' click behaviour that either shows the buddy list or unread messages is mapped to the appindicator 'secondary action'.
   * This is because indicators do not get to control what happens on clicks.
-    An indicator can register a 'secondary action' which takes place on a middle-click but nothing else.
+    The 'secondary action' is intended to be something done instead of showing the menu.
+It is up to the indicator provider in the destkop environment to decide what action triggers the secondary action, if at all.
-  * The left/right click behaviour is completely up to the desktop environment.
+  * In Unity, a middle-click triggers the secondary action
-    * Unity shows the menu on both left and right click.
+  * In nome-shell using the AppIndicator/KStatusNotifierItem extension, very recent versions now support the same middle-click behaviour as in Unity.
+This extension is installed by default with Ubuntu 17.10.
-    * KDE shows the menu on right click and does nothing on left click.
+  * I'm not sure what KDE Plasma does.
+Some people have said it also does secondary activation on a middle click, and some say a left click.
-    * I've not investigated what the GNOME indicator plugin does.
+    I think this may have changed over successive releases.
 * As the indicator is a separate process from pidgin itself, there are sometimes conflicts with Focus Stealing Prevention when you use the indicator to go to unread messages.
 You may need to disable FSP for Pidgin to get around this.
-* Due to how indicators work, the middle-click action must also be a menu item, so it's the new Show/Hide item at the top of the menu.
+* Due to how indicators work, the secondary action must also be a menu item, so it's the new Show/Hide item at the top of the menu.
 * Due to indicator limitations, some of the special icons can't be shown next to menu items any more.